jnguyen6000-collab/HomeLab/Log Analysis/readme.md

 - Linux terminal

 ## What I Did
-- Set up a Linux virtual machine as an isolated lab environment
 - Accessed the Linux authentication log at /var/log/auth.log
-- Used grep to filter for sudo commands, session events, and failed login attempts
+- Used grep to filter for sudo commands, sessions, and failed login attempts
-- Used awk to extract and reformat specific fields from log output
+- Used awk to extract for a cleaner output
-- Saved results to a file for documentation and review
+- Saved results to a file for documentation

 ## Findings
 - All sudo commands logged were performed by me the user jn6000
 - No failed login attempts were detected because it was a new VM.
-- Session open and close events recorded for each login
+- Session open and close events recorded for each login was normal

 ## What I Learned